coding-to-music/TodoApp-supabase/README.md

 supabase.auth.user()
 ```

-Except images, other records can be updated using the updateHandler function.
-This function updates the user record using id.
+Except images, other records can be updated using the `updateHandler` function.
+This function updates the user record using `id`.

-The uploadHandler function is responsible for uploading the image to the storage bucket and setting the avatarurl in the profiles table for a record based on id.
+The `uploadHandler` function is responsible for uploading the image to the storage bucket and setting the avatarurl in the profiles table for a record based on id.

-The upload method from Supabase uploads the image while the getPublicUrl method gives us a public URL of the image.
-We use the from('profiles').update method to update the record.
+The `upload` method from Supabase uploads the image while the `getPublicUrl` method gives us a public URL of the image.
+We use the `from('profiles').update` method to update the record.

 Visit http://localhost:3000 and click on profile link.
 You'll see the following view: